 Mono and Alpine County Childcare Quality System

-The goal of the CARES Plus Program for early care and education professionals is to increase the quality of child care throughout Mono and Alpine Counties by building a skilled and stable child care workforce.
-The CARES program works directly with licensed family child care providers and center based providers, who provide much of the available child care in Mono and Alpine County.
+The goal of the Childcare Quality System is to increase the quality of child care and support family engagement throughout Mono and Alpine Counties by building a skilled and stable childcare workforce.
+The Childcare Quality System works directly with licensed family and center-based childcare providers, who provide much of the available child care in Mono and Alpine County.
 To see the Mono Alpine Childcare Quality System Plan, click here.

-The CARES Plus Program rewards the pursuit of early child development training among child care professionals; promotes retention of committed, qualified early child care teachers and providers; and encourages advancement on the Child Development Training Consortium’s Child Development Permit Matrix.
+The Childcare Quality System rewards the pursuit of early child development training among child care professionals; promotes retention of committed, qualified early child care teachers and providers; and encourages advancement on the Child Development Training Consortium’s Child Development Permit Matrix.